elastisys/compliantkubernetes-apps/tests/README.md

 cypress open
 ```

-Then it will auto-reload and auto-execute as tests are updated, use `it.only` instead of `it` to run only selected tests.
+It will auto-reload and auto-execute as tests are updated, use `it.only` instead of `it` to run only selected tests.

 This is also possible to do from outside of the container with: